Forever MicroRanch Sanctuary

 Alex and Jenn- co-founders of the ranch, relocated from Vancouver, British Columbia with the intention of building a small farm animal sanctuary.

 Both having an extensive nursing background working with marginalized human populations, Alex, and Jenn have extended their compassion and care to non-human animals who are in need of a forever home.

 Together with Cody and I-my mother, and our good friend Jordan came along for the four and a half hour road trip to the farm.

-After a picturesque drive through the country, the four of us arrived at our destination.
+After a picturesque drive through the country, we arrived at our destination.

 We drove up the driveway to the farmhouse, and Jenn was outside ready to greet us.

 Jenn introduced herself and gave us all big welcoming hugs.
 It was a wonderful way to set the tone for the rest of our stay.

 Shortly afterwards, we also met the lovely Alex, and were invited into their home for a chat.

 The farmhouse was warm and welcoming, and full of cozy spots to rest for the 5 dogs, 5 cats, and 1 little micro pig that call Forever MicroRanch Sanctuary Home.

 Inside we chatted for a bit, enjoyed some craft beer, tea, and kombucha, and did not want to let go of little Lizzie-the smallest canine in the group.